 – TRADITION SINCE 2014 –

-Note: This regularly updated website is a private site of members of the Applied Zoology group at the Technische Universitaet Dresden.
+Note: This is a regularly updated but private website by members of the Applied Zoology group at the Technische Universitaet Dresden.
 The official website, unfortunately less often updated, is here.
-Our lab also is involved in the Dresden International PhD Programme (DIPP) and have a page there.
+Our lab also is involved in the Dresden International PhD Programme (DIPP) and has a page there.

 In our lab, we seek answers to fundamental zoological questions, such as determinants of male (in)fertility, the role of mitochondria in metabolism, phenotype and evolutionary change.
 We also study the genetics and material properties of the insect skin.